 To establish your @siu.edu e-mail address, you will have to wait an hour or so after you first register for classes for the first time.
 Then you should log into netid.siu.edu and look for the prompt to obtain the e-mail address.
 Once you have done that, you can use it by logging into office.siu.edu with your Network ID and password.
 You can also access your SIU e-mail from a compatible smart phone or else forward it to another e-mail address that you regularly monitor, so there should be no excuses for failing to monitor official University communications sent to your SIU e-mail account.

 Newly-established SIU e-mail addresses are standardized to the student's name in the format of FirstName.LastName@siu.edu.
 (If there is already an existing e-mail address that matches the proposed address, then a middle initial and/or a sequence number will be automatically introduced to make the e-mail address unique.)

 Because of everything you will access there, we recommend that you make salukinet.siu.edu your "home base" for your computing activities at SIU.
 You will log in there to take your Math placement exams, view important campus announcements, register for classes, accept your financial aid, look at your Bursar bill, see your final grades and academic standing, and other things.
 It can also directly log you into other campus systems such as D2L (and various others).

-Information about logging into SalukiNet and using the "Self-Service" functions (in particular to register for classes) is noted here.
-A listing of the functions available in "Self-Service" can be found here.
+Information about logging into SalukiNet and using the "Self-Service" functions (in particular to register for classes).
 We encourage you to explore SalukiNet so you'll know where to go for important information when you need it during your time at SIU.